Silver0x10/AlmostSfM/README.md

 ## Step 5 - Visualization
 <div align="center"> <img src="out/visualization.png" width="70%"/> </div>
-At the end a window like that in the above image should appear, showing
+At the end a window like that in the above image should appear, showing:

 - Estimated camera positions in blue
 - Estimated landmark positions in red
 - GT camera positions in violet